ufs-community/ufs-srweather-app/docs/UsersGuide/source/Glossary.rst

    NCL
       An interpreted programming language designed specifically for scientific data analysis and visualization.
 Stands for NCAR Command Language.
 More information can be found at https://www.ncl.ucar.edu.

+   NDAS
+      :term:`NAM` Data Assimilation System (NDAS) data.
+This data is required for use of the METplus verification suite within the SRW App.
+The most recent 1-2 days worth of data are publicly available in PrepBufr format and can be accessed `here <ftp://ftpprd.ncep.noaa.gov/pub/data/nccf/com/rap/prod>`__.

    NEMS
       The NOAA Environmental Modeling System is a common modeling framework whose purpose is